 Drone photos are incredible and create such a unique view — especially when traveling.
 There is no denying that a drone is a great way to take your photography to the next level.
 This was one of my favorite photos from my entire trip to Mexico:

-DJI Drones are Compact and Easy to Travel With
+Drone Review for Travelers: They are Compact and Easy to Travel With

 Like I said, I have the DJI Spark and it has been fairly easy to travel with.
 It is about the size of an iPhone with the arms coming off another 3 or 4 inches.
 It weighs 300 grams making it super light to travel with!
 The only thing is that I wish the arms would fold in…